maikar1995/azure-openai-assistant-with-chainlit/README.md

 1. Provision an Azure OpenAI resource and create a deployment for gpt-4 (Model number:- 0125).
 Assistants API (Preview) is only [supported in certain regions and models](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#assistants-preview).
 In addition, [only certain API versions are supported](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/assistant#api-versions)

-1. Update .env with the correct Azure OpenAI configuration (leave OPENAI_ASSISTANT_ID blank for now, we will create it in step 4).
+1. Update .env.sample with the correct Azure OpenAI configuration (leave OPENAI_ASSISTANT_ID blank for now, we will create it in step 4).
+Rename ".env.sample" to ".env".

 1. Install the required Python modules